siikamiika/gt/README.md

 * A simple debug tool (`dump_as_json.py`) that dumps Google Translate response as well-formatted JSON.

-The `languages.sh` script can be used for fetching the abbreviation/language list (or just see the table [here](https://github.com/shdown/gt/wiki/Abbreviation%E2%86%92language-correspondence-table)).
+The `languages` script can be used for fetching the abbreviation/language list (or just see the table [here](https://github.com/shdown/gt/wiki/Abbreviation%E2%86%92language-correspondence-table)).

+The `gt_play` script can be used for playing back/downloading voice using Google Translate voice synthesizer.

 # Screenshots